The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Results: A Tale of Two Trajectories – Quantity and Quality

 \subsubsection{Model D (South Korea as a Growth-Proxy)}

-This final model is arguably the most compelling as it is grounded in a real-world success story.
+This final model is compelling as it is grounded in a real-world success story.
 It answers the question: "What if Iran, starting from its superior position in 1978, had simply followed South Korea's subsequent path of development?"

 \textbf{Justification for Proxy Selection:} The choice of South Korea as a proxy is theoretically motivated.
 In comparative research, suitable proxies are those that share critical baseline characteristics but differ on the key variable of interest (in this case, political stability post-1979).
 Prior to 1979, both Iran and South Korea were on a similar trajectory of state-led modernization and industrialization, with science and technology policy identified as a central pillar of national development.
 South Korea's subsequent success represents the archetypal model of a "developmental state" that maintained political stability and executed a long-term, strategic vision for building a knowledge-based economy.
 Therefore, its growth trajectory serves as a credible "alternate timeline" for a nation that started from a similar baseline but did not experience a disruptive political shock.